How much does it cost to rent a Double Deck Exhibit?

 2. Structural safety and stability.

-A typical engineering requirement for these structures is that they must withstand 100 to 125 pounds of weight per square foot.
+A typical engineering requirement for these structures is that they must withstand 100 to 125 pounds per square foot.
 While most systems easily meet this requirement, you’ll want to ensure that your double-deck provider understands the maximum number of people you intend to house on that upper level – and that the system is built to accommodate that load capacity.

 The number of stairways required is another capacity-specific figure.
 You’ll usually need two stairways if you plan to have 10 people or more on the deck at one time, and some show halls require you to install a second staircase for any double decks that are 300 square feet or more.